pack959/homepage/content/_index.md

         img_path: images/bow.jpg
         text: >-
           Shooting sports have the ability to attract and retain youth in the movement.
-Millions of young people participate in one or more of the sports annually—archery, rifle shooting, shotgun activities, etc.—guided by adult volunteers who have the skills and knowledge to provide quality programs in a safe and effective way.
+Millions of young people participate in one or more of the sports annually—archery, bbs, etc.—guided by adult volunteers who have the skills and knowledge to provide quality programs in a safe and effective way.
       - title: Pack Meetings
         img_path: images/pack_meeting.jpg